prooph/message-flow-analyzer/docs/configuration.md

 ```
 A filter should be constructable without arguments.
 The message flow analyzer ships with a set of default
 filters listed above.
 The last filter in the example is a project specific filter.
 Such filters needed to be listed
 with their full qualified class name.
-Default filters are aliased (namespace is excluded).
+Default filters are aliased.

 The filter interface defines a simple method: